-Craggy Gardens Hikes: Note: There are many fragile habitats with rare plants.
+Note: There are many fragile habitats with rare plants.
 Please stay on the designated trails.
-See a trail map.

-The Craggy Gardens Trail can be accessed from the south end of the Visitor Center Parking area or from the north end of the Picnic Area.
-From the Visitor Center, the trail begins as a self-guided nature trail with a moderate uphill climb for .3 mile to a large trail shelter.
+The Craggy Gardens Trail (above) can be accessed from the south end of the Visitor Center Parking area or from the north end of the Picnic Area.
+From the Visitor Center, the trail begins as a self-guided nature trail with a moderate uphill climb for 3/10 of a mile to a large trail shelter.
 A short spur to the left crosses the rhododendron bald to a overlook.
-If you begin at the Picnic Area, it's a .8 mile uphill hike to the shelter and bald area.
+If you begin at the Picnic Area, it's a 8/10 of a mile uphill hike to the shelter and bald area.

 The Douglas Falls Trail (also known as Carter Creek Falls Trails) is via the Mountains-to-Sea Trail.
 From the Greybeard Mountain Overlook (at Milepost 363.4, about a mile drive north of the Visitor Center), travel the MTS Trail south for one mile to the intersection with the falls trail.
 Follow the falls trail three miles through a mixed hardwood forest to its termination at the falls.
 The trail winds past a series of cascades and two virgin hemlock groves before reaching the 70-foot Douglas Creek Falls.
 This strenuous, but rewarding, 4-mile hike (8 miles roundtrip).

-Directions: Simply drive north on the Blue Ridge Parkway from Asheville, about 18 miles north of the Folk Art Center on the Parkway (near U.S. 70 exit).
+Directions: Simply drive north on the Blue Ridge Parkway from Asheville, about 18 miles north of the Folk Art Center on the Parkway (near U.S. 70 exit) or take scenic Town Mountain Road from downtown to the Parkway and turn left (about 20 miles total).
 This section of the Parkway closes frequently during the winter for snow and ice.
 Road closures and conditions, along with weather reports, are available by calling the Parkway information line at (828) 298-0398.